-We are growing a network of community kitchens in every neighborhood, where people of all ages and backgrounds come together to make and share meals, learn from each other about cooking and preserving, and nurture community connections.
+We are growing a network of Community Kitchens in every neighborhood, where people of diverse ages and backgrounds learn from each other while making and sharing meals and nurturing community connections.
 Community Kitchens can be hosted by faith organizations, schools, community and senior centers, businesses and nonprofits.
 All kitchens start with a seed of desire to cook together and leaders willing to help make it grow.
 The role of Kitchen Commons is to be a resource for leaders that are starting and facilitating community kitchens.
 By supporting many different kinds of kitchens, we meet evolving needs in different communities.

 We do this by:

 - Connecting neighborhood kitchen leaders with resources such as kitchen directories, recipes, how-to guides and training.

 - Creating opportunities to explore, celebrate and improve our local food system by cooking, networking and organizing together.

 - Advocating for the development of well-utilized community kitchen spaces so that everyone has access to one in their neighborhood.

 About “The Commons”

 We understand “the commons” as shared, public resources that communities work together to manage responsibly, ensuring they are open on an equitable basis to all and that they will continue to be available for future generations.
 The “kitchen commons” includes physical community kitchens and their contents as well as the knowledge and skills of the groups that use them such as recipes and cultural food heritage.
 For more about the concept of the commons, check out these introductions from On the Commons.